|Languages||兀兰北 | உட்லண்ட்ஸ் வடக்கு|

 The concourse features faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with Top-up Machines, offer contactless card transactions.
 The station office functions as a Passenger Service Centre, and is staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.

 A public toilet is located in the unpaid area of the station concourse, opposite the passenger service centre.

 Art in Transit: TBC

-Woodlands North MRT station will likely have three exits leading to ground level (A, B and C).
+Woodlands North MRT station will likely have two exits leading to ground level (A & B).
 More details will be confirmed closer to the opening of the station.

 - Public toilets at concourse level